nickreynke/nickreynke/README.md

 <h2 align="center">Hi there, I'm Nick 👋</h2>

+- 😄 My pronouns are hi/him or any
+- 📖 Currently reading about local-first software.
-- 🔭 I’m currently working on https://eatfrogs.com
+- 🔭 Working on an app against procrastination. (https://eatfrogs.com)
-- 🌱 I’m currently learning about AWS, Kubernetes and all things DevOps.
+- 🌱 Learning about AWS, Kubernetes, Security and all things Cloud and DevOps.
-- 👯 I’m looking to collaborate on projects that have a positive impact on the world.
+- 👯 Looking to collaborate on projects that have a positive impact on the world.
-- 😄 Pronouns: hi/him, any

 <hr/>